 While in college, I worked at my university’s office for STEM education.
 There, I had the opportunity to learn about Texas Instruments graphing calculators and their capabilities, and I picked up some web design basics, something that’s been helpful to me with this blog.
 I was also able to teach an engineering section of calculus in the the university math department, where I was named to the university’s list of outstanding instructors.

 My “Recent” Past

 Eventually, I transitioned out of the classroom.
-I learned how to code, and I put my math degrees to use in the private sector, a very different setting.
-After several years of working in the corporate world, I understood where I had prepared my students well and where I had let them down.
+I (re)discovered how to code, and I put my math degrees to use in the private sector, a very different setting.
+After several years of working in the corporate world, I understand where I had prepared my students well and where I had let them down.